 Commercial rockfish fisheries are managed under three assemblages: demersal shelf (DSR), pelagic shelf (PSR), and slope rockfish.
-Demersal Shelf Rockfish include the following species: yelloweye, quillback, china, copper, rosethorn, canary, and tiger.
-Pelagic shelf rockfish (PSR) include black, blue, dusky, dark, yellowtail, and widow.
-Black and blue rockfish were removed from the PSR assemblage in the federal fisheries management plan (FMP) and placed totally under state management in 1998.
-The North Pacific Fisheries Management Council (NPFMC) removed dark rockfish also from the PSR assemblage in the FMP and turned management of them over to the State effective January 1, 2009.
+DSR include the following species: yelloweye, quillback, china, copper, rosethorn, canary, and tiger.
+PSR include black, blue, dusky, dark, yellowtail, and widow.
 Slope rockfish contain all other Sebastes species, except Sebastolobus, which are defined separately.

 In the Southeast Region port sampling effort for rockfish expanded in 2008 to include the sampling of DSR caught as bycatch in the IFQ halibut fishery.
+The sampling of the halibut fishery was started in part to obtain more samples in years that the directed fisheries was not opened.
 The mandatory logbook program for all groundfish fisheries continued.
-The logbook program is designed to furnish detailed catch and effort information, to estimate at-sea discards, and to obtain more detailed information regarding specific harvest location.
-The port-sampling program provides species composition from the landed catch and an opportunity to collect biological samples.
-In 2010 the directed fishery for demersal shelf rockfish (DSR) opened in the Southern Southeast Outside (SSEO) area of the Southeast Outside District (SEO).
-Length, weight and age structures were collected from 490 yelloweye rockfish caught in the directed fishery.
-The remaining areas of SEO, the East Yakutat Section (EYKT), Central Southeast Outside (CSEO) and Northern Southeast Outside (NSEO), did not open to directed fishing because the portion of the TAC allocated to those areas was not large enough to support an orderly fishery.
-The directed fishery for DSR opened in internal waters but landings were minimal and no biological samples of yelloweye rockfish were collected from the internal waters fishery.
-Over 974 yelloweye rockfish landed as bycatch in the commercial halibut fishery were also sampled for AWL data throughout the halibut season in southeast Alaska.
+The logbook program is designed to furnish detailed catch and effort information, and to obtain more detailed information regarding specific harvest location.
+The port-sampling program collects biological samples.
+In 2011 the directed fishery for DSR opened in the Southern Southeast Outside (SSEO) area of the Southeast Outside District (SEO).
+Length, weight and age structures were collected from 249 velloweye rockfish caught in the directed fishery.
+The remaining areas of SEO, the East Yakutat (EYKT), Central Southeast Outside (CSEO) and Northern Southeast Outside (NSEO) Sections, did not open to directed fishing because the portion of the TAC allocated to those areas was not large enough to support an orderly fishery.
+The directed fishery for DSR opened in internal waters.
+Landings were minimal in NSEI, but the full SSEI quota was harvested.
+No biological samples of yelloweye rockfish were collected from the internal waters fishery.
+An additional 1,173 yelloweye rockfish biological samples were collected from the commercial halibut fishery in SEO.

 Rockfish habitat mapping projects continue in the Southeast Region.
 The objective of this project is to continue to collect and evaluate data in the Eastern Gulf of Alaska for the purpose of identifying potential habitats in this important fishing ground.
-To date ADF&G has mapped approximately 2238 km2 of seafloor.
+To date ADF&G has mapped approximately 2,238 km of seafloor.
 This represents over 7% of the total habitat inside the 100-fm contour along the outer coast of Southeast.
-More importantly, over 1118 km2 of rocky habitat has been mapped, approximately 37% of what is estimated to occur.
-The most recent collections of data were from Cape Felix in SSEO in August 2010.
-The goals of this project are to: Produce a GIS compatible sun-illuminated multibeam mosaic of these areas complete with bathymetric contour mosaics and a geological habitat interpretation of the mosaics.
-Quantification of rockfish habitat based on the geological interpretation of multibeam data is subcontracted to Moss Landing Marine Laboratories.
-The geologic interpretations for the Cape Felix area are underway at Moss Landing Marine Labs, and we expect these analyses to be completed by the summer of 2011.
+More importantly, over 1118 km of rocky habitat has been mapped, approximately 37% of what is estimated to occur.
+No habitat mapping occurred in 2011.
 (Contact Kristen Green).
 Work is also in progress on an age-structured assessment model for yelloweye rockfish.
 (Contact Dave Carlile).

-Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2010 occurred in Homer, Seward, Whittier, Anchorage and Cordova.
+Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during2011 occurred in Homer, Seward, Whittier, Anchorage and Cordova.
 Efforts throughout the year were directed at the sampling of rockfish delivered as bycatch to other groundfish and halibut fisheries, primarily slope and demersal shelf species.
-The directed jig fishery that targets pelagic rockfish begins July 1 and historically had been the focus of rockfish sampling during the last half of the year.
-However, very limited fishing effort had drastically reduced sampling opportunities from 2006 to 2009 until an increase in effort in 2010 resulted in additional sampling opportunity.
-In 2010, harvest of pelagic shelf rockfish was three times the previous four-year average, although catch was still less than half that in 2005.
+The directed jig fishery in the Cook Inlet Area that targets pelagic rockfish begins July 1 and historically had been the focus of rockfish sampling during the last half of the year.
+However, very limited fishing effort had drastically reduced sampling opportunities from 2006 to 2009 until an increase in effort in 2010 and 2011 resulted in additional sampling opportunity.
+In 2011, harvest of pelagic shelf rockfish was twice the amount in 2010 and back to the same level as 2005.
+This resulted in the sampling goal (n=510) for the directed jig fishery being achieved for the first time since 2004.
 Sample data collected included date and location of harvest, species, length, weight, sex, and gonad condition.
 Otoliths were collected from most sampled fish.
-Homer office staff determined ages of pelagic and demersal shelf rockfish otoliths.
+Homer staff determined ages of 1,090 pelagic and demersal shelf rockfish otoliths.
 Otoliths from all other rockfish species were sent to the Age Determination Unit.
 Additional sampling occurred during the Cook Inlet and PWS trawl surveys.
 (Contact Elisa Russ).